 OJAI COCOON PERFORMANCES / GUEST ARTIST COLLABORATION SERIES

-Then on Saturday, December 8, 2018, Andrea will bring the whole team together and present her full band show, Kaleidoscope.
-Scroll down to check out 2 videos with Steve Gorn, 2 videos with Rebecca Comerford, and a video with Chris Murphy, and then image all 3 together with the rhythm section of Brad and Greg and Sonic Butterfly / Andrea Brook stringing it all together!
+Saturday, December 8, 2018, Andrea will bring the whole team together and present her full band show, Kaleidoscope.
+Scroll down to check out 2 videos with Steve Gorn, 2 videos with Rebecca Comerford, and a video with Chris Murphy, and then imagine all 3 together with the rhythm section of Brad and Greg and Sonic Butterfly / Andrea Brook stringing it all together!
 A kaleidoscope of beauty, grace and energy.

 Sonic Butterfly is a 26 string acoustic, chromatic, long-string harp designed and played by Andrea Brook.
 The long strings are at minimum 60 ft and span out over the audience, transforming indoor and outdoor environments into a giant musical instrument and engaging the audience to be participants, to transcend limitation and let their creativity fly.